Table of Contents

 What should I do if I have not received my W-2 yet?

 January 31st is the day by which W-2s must be sent out for the previous tax year.
-If you haven’t received yours by that date and the form was mailed, you may want to give it another couple of days to allow for it to arrive.
+If the form was sent by regular mail, you may want to give it another few days to allow for it to arrive.
 Other steps to deal with this situation include checking online to see if you have a downloadable version and contacting your employer to see what the status is.
-If it’s late February and you still don’t have it, it can be wise to contact the IRS directly for guidance.
-You might be able to use an IRS Form 4852 as a substitute for a W-2, for example.
+If you don’t get a W-2 in time to file your taxes, you can use your paycheck stubs to estimate your wages, then complete Form 4852 and attach it to your tax return.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.